WoodmenLife Annual Report

 At WoodmenLife, we understand what is truly important – keeping your interests in mind as we make decisions that impact the future and overall financial strength of our company.

-In 2022, WoodmenLife demonstrated outstanding financial performance, with a total income of more than $994 million and certificate reserves (funds held to guarantee future benefit payments) of $8.1 billion.
+In 2024, WoodmenLife demonstrated outstanding financial performance, with a total income of nearly $1.1 billion and certificate reserves (funds held to guarantee future benefit payments) of almost $8 billion.

-In addition, total surplus for WoodmenLife remained stable, standing at $1.7 billion in 2022.
+In addition, total surplus for WoodmenLife increased to nearly $1.8 billion in 2024.

 DOLLARS OF FACE AMOUNT IN FORCE (BILLIONS)